 Talking and singing is the most natural way to bond with your baby and to develop their communication.

+Research shows that musical interactions lay the foundation for early communication, listening, and cognitive development.
 Before babies understand words, they respond to the pitch and emotion in your voice, so sing your heart out!

 BOND through musical experiences together

 "My little girl loves BabyBeats and is focussing and listening so well!
 Her attention to it and enjoyment of it is wonderful to watch.
 After using it so long, it is nice to see the progress she is making and how her responses change over time.
 I also take it to my daughter’s mainstream nursery and it is also being used there.
 Fantastic resource!"

 — Mother of Rachel